 Solving the puzzle

-There is now some talk about the possibility of multiple lighting networks interconnecting though it’s still far off.
+There is now some talk about the possibility of multiple lightning networks interconnecting though it’s still far off.
 The co-founder of Lightning Labs, Elizabeth Stark said that outside litecoin and bitcoin, she hadn’t seen any meaningful way the technology gets adopted.
 She noted that some communities are working on it or interested in the early stages, but it requires time.

 There will be a far reach effect when most cryptocurrencies successfully adopt the Lightning technology.
 Some developers have begun envisioning how the dominant exchanges could be replaced with innovations that would between blockchains allow people to trade many assets and several people see Lightning Network as the primary enabler.